 - Sorry – A classic tabletop board game involving pawns and easy to understand cards for ages 6 and up.

 - Doom And Bloom – A survival board game written by prepping expects Dr. Bones (Joe Alton) and his wife Nurse Amy.

 - Conflicted – Players must maneuver through a SHTF scenario making critical decisions based on the cards they draw in the Conflicted board game.

 - Connect Four – This is an oldie but a goodie.
 Even preschool children can play against siblings or parents to get four discs in a row and win this fast-paced game.

 - Monopoly – No board game list would be complete without including Monopoly.
-This competitive game can also serve as an educational learning experience about money if you are homeschooling or engage in “accidental homeschooling” due to a quarantine.
+This competitive game can also serve as an educational learning experience about money particularly if you are homeschooling.

 - Battleship – Either the classic version or the new version that includes airplanes is a fast paced game of skill for children 7 and up.

 - Candyland – If you have little ones in the family, dig out or buy this colorful and fun interactive board game designed for independent play by little ones in mind.